nickcanz/csvconf2019/README.md

 # csvconf2019

+## Bash <3's CSVs

-Materials for my 2019 csvconf talk
+Materials for my 2019 csvconf talk on doing some basic command line analysis in Bash.